-Out of Utah's 21 public and private not-for-profit schools, only 2 have diagnostic medical sonography (DMS) programs.
-Students may choose to earn a certificate, requiring two years to complete and the previous completion of a degree program in a related field, or a bachelor's degree in DMS.
+Out of Utah's 21 public and private not-for-profit schools, only one has a diagnostic medical sonography (DMS) program.
+Students may earn a bachelor's degree in DMS.
 Hands-on training and practicum requirements are included in such programs, though individuals interested in earning certification will additionally need to have job experience in the field prior to taking the exam.

 Weber State University

 Ogden-based Weber State University has a DMS bachelor's degree program that can be finished with 120 credit hours.
 Applicants to the program must already be a registered radiologic technologist through the American Registry of Radiologic Technologists.
 The program also accepts students who work in school-approved equivalent positions.